 A quick guide to the current stage of reopening Toronto.

-The city of Toronto is now in Stage 3 of the province’s reopening plans and we can’t wait for you to let yourself in again.
+The city of Toronto is now in a Red-Control category of the province’s new colour-coded system and we can’t wait for you to let yourself in again.

 Public health and safety is still our city’s top priority as we continue to closely monitor the COVID-19 situation.
 Whether you’re a visitor or a local, we encourage you to safely explore, discover and find inspiration for your next adventure.

-Check the most up-to-date travel restrictions before making plans and be sure to contact businesses directly to book reservations, confirm availability, and to learn about health and safety guidelines.
+Check the most up-to-date travel restrictions before making plans to visit and be sure to contact businesses directly to book reservations, confirm availability, and to learn about health and safety guidelines.

 As businesses begin to cautiously reopen, here’s what to expect around the major attractions during this stage.

 At this time, Toronto bylaw requires wearing a face mask or covering in indoor public spaces.

 Check back regularly for updates as businesses continue to reopen.
 While we aim to provide up-to-date information, this is not a comprehensive list and we recommend contacting businesses directly for the most current details.